modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 Typically, a client connects to a front-end through a load-balancer, the frontend requests data needed to render the client's request (let's say a friend's feed) to many different memcache instances, aggregates all the results and returns the result to the client.
 This is done through an _all-to-all_ communication pattern, where frontends fetch data from many memcache instances (in theory, one frontend instance could be connected to all memcache instances; memcache instances do not communicate with each-other).

-Facebook is organized in _regions_ (machines geographically located together) and _clusters_ (set of machines in a region).
-Data is organized in one master MySQL database, and a number of replicas that can be in different regions / clusters (5.0).

-A cluster contains a set of frontends (web servers that the client directly connects to), memcache instances and MySQL database instances.
-Each frontend is connected to a number (up to all) of memcache instances through a proxy named _mcrouter_.
-The memcache instances do not communicate with each other.

-Key can be replicated to multiple _clusters_ (Facebook's term for a geographically close cluster of computers), but I can't find any details on the criteria and how a frontend instance gets > 1 cache location from hashing a key.

-When a write / delete occurs on a database (MySQL), a notification broadcaster (called "McSqueal") is notified and will notify each memcache instance containing the key of the change.
-The master / replica MySQL servers are kept in sync using MySQL's replication mechanism.

-**Read**:

-When a get issued to a memcache instance is successful ({key, value} pair in memory), the value is simply returned to the client.
-On a cache miss, the client is responsible for fetching the data from the MySQL database and then updating the read key in the memcache instances (see figure 1).

-**Write**:

-On a write (or delete), the data is first deleted form the MySQL database, then the memcache instances that hold the key to this data are notified.
-Of course, this means that it is possible for a frontend server to do a valid get on a memcache instance after the data has actually been deleted in the database.

-This is _eventual consistency_: it is possible to read stale data, you application just has to deal with it.

 **Keywords**: key-value stores, memcache, large scale distributed systems, distributed cache.

 **Link to paper**: [https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/nishtala](https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/nishtala).